leplerjacob/buggernaut-backend/README.md

 Installation

 Fork and clone to local repository.
-Follow up forking and cloning the frontend as well.
+Follow up forking and cloning the frontend as well (here --> https://github.com/leplerjacob/buggernaut-frontend).
 Run 'bundle install' then 'rails s'.
 On the frontend root directory, run npm start.

 License MIT License